cleary/DECODED_Lite/README.md

 # DECODED Lite --

-An introductory workshop to livecoding in Estuary
+A short, introductory workshop to livecoding in Estuary

 ## Audio Workshop